 As you can see, when it was launched I was already well on my way to grab the Application Architect certification, so I went for it.
 January ’18 I passed the Sharing & Visibility Designer Certification & the Salesforce Data Architecture & Management Designer, on the same day and thus achieved the level of Salesforce Certified Application Architect.

 I was honoured to get awarded as Salesforce MVP for a second year, yeay!
-This means soo much for me!
+This meant soo much to me!

-Finally, in february 2019, I obtained the Salesforce Certified Identity & Access Management Designer and thus becoming a Salesforce Certified System Architect.
+Finally, in february 2019, I obtained the Salesforce Certified Identity & Access Management Designer (the hardest exam I’ve ever taken!) and thus becoming a Salesforce Certified System Architect.

 So meanwhile I’m studying hard for this one, preparing myself to the fullest, while gaining more hands-on practice by building, designing and implementing the best possible solutions for my customers ‘ needs!